thunlp/AMNRE/README.md

 Run `python draw.py <label file's name> <prediction result file's name> <output image's name>` to get the precision-recall curve for one specific prediction result.

+If you want to tune the hyper parameters, see the `src/constant.py` and change the parameters defined in the file.

 ## Cite

 If the codes help you, please cite the following paper: